|Program Dates:||Monday, June 21, 2021 - Friday, July 2, 2021|

 Step One: Complete Registration Form

-Submit Full $450 Payment.
-Upon completion of the 2020 Virtual Program Registration Form, you will be prompted to the UMD Payment Portal.
+Submit the full $325 Payment.
+Upon completion of the Program Registration Form, you will be prompted to the UMD Payment Portal to submit payment.
+Your spot in the program is not secured until you have submitted payment.

 If you wish to be considered for a scholarship based on financial need, please fully complete the registration form and then email Becky at firstname.lastname@example.org.